 But my idea was shut down; one of the editors said she didn’t like the movement and I was told that it wouldn’t fit the style of the site.
 So when someone from Spectator messaged me asking if I’d like to write an op-ed about #MeToo, I felt seen and excited to sort through my thoughts on how it intersected with my own experiences.
 Yet when the editor at Spectator realized that I was part of another campus news organization, I couldn’t write the op-ed because it would be a conflict of interest.

 The next semester, I ended up joining Spectator’s photo section, and I learned I would still not be allowed to write an op-ed, as it could again be a conflict of interest.
 Journalistic ethical codes are a crucial part of the free press and I value them greatly.
-When reporting, I have always filtered out any possible personal stakes, but at the time, I didn’t understand how writing a piece about my experience with sexual assault would impact my credibility as a photojournalist.
-That’s the difference between an op-ed and a senior column.
+However, I didn’t understand how writing a piece about my experience with sexual assault would impact my credibility as a photojournalist.
+Whether or not I understood that seemed irrelevant, because Spec has rules and people didn’t seem open to discussing them.
+When I looked inside the organization for another way to tell my story, I was either ignored or told that I couldn’t write anything that wasn’t a photo essay.
+After I graduated, an editor told me I could have written a View From Here if I wanted.
+Why didn’t anyone tell me that earlier?

 What turned my cases of being physically violated into a long fight to be heard was when my second assailant texted me asking why I had been avoiding him, and I reminded him of what he did and why it upset me.
 He responded defensively without taking accountability, which was disheartening enough, but what was worse was that he had a leadership position in a campus organization we were both in, and his role was one of the positions in charge of all social events, including our upcoming spring break trip.